kianameli/chess-openings/README.md

 ## Wireframes

-Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.
+(Upload images of your wireframes to an image hosting site or add them to an assets folder in your repo and link them here with a description of each specific wireframe.)
+(./assets/wireframe-1.png)
+(./assets/wireframe-2.png)

 ### MVP/PostMVP